 - Open the QAP popup menu (Middle Mouse Button or Windows + W) and choose the Customize menu.

 - In the Customize window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.

 - In the Add Favorite window, enter the menu name and the path to your favorite folder, application or document.
 There are plenty of options to discover in the other tabs but all you need to enter is in the first one justly named Basic Settings.

 - Click Add when you are finished with the favorite’s settings.

-- Back in the Settings window, use the various buttons to add, reorder, remove or edit your favorites.
-Don’t forget to click the big Save button in the Settings window to keep your changes.
+- Back in the Customize window, use the various buttons to add, reorder, remove or edit your favorites.
+Don’t forget to click the big Save & Close button in the Customize window to keep your changes.

-- Add folders on the fly.
-When you are in a favorite folder, open the QAP popup menu, select the menu Add This Folder (or press Shift + Control + A) and enter the menu name of this new favorite.
-See more info about the Add This Folder feature.
+- Add folders or web pages on the fly.
+When you are in a favorite folder or web page, open the QAP popup menu, select the menu Add Active Folder or Web page (or press Shift + Control + A) and enter the menu name of this new favorite.
+See more info about the Add Active Folder or Web page feature.

-- Drag & drop favorite folders, documents or applications from your file manager to the Settings window and give them a menu name.
+- Drag & drop favorite folders, documents or applications from your file manager to the Customize window and give them a menu name.
 That’s it!